VoronDesign/VoronUsers/printer_mods/ScramblerUSA/SkirtStorageCompartment/README.md

 ## In-skirt storage compartment

-A little storage compartment nicely fited into one of the corner skirt pieces of Voron 2.4 350.
+A little storage compartment nicely fitted into one of the corner skirt pieces of Voron 2.4 350.

 ![](./images/render.png)
 Unfortunately 250/300 have smaller skirts which results in a very small compartment, so not very useful.
 Maybe just to hold a few spare nozzles.
 Therefore only 350 mm version is included in this mod.